Kyoto Itinerary 4 Days: A City of a Million Temples

 Take a left onto Ninenzaka Street.

-This is another beautiful street lined with shops, cafes, and traditional Japanese homes.
+This beautiful street has shops, cafes, and traditional Japanese homes.

 6. Japanese-Style Starbucks